kubrvk/UNOwenWasHer/README.md

 U.N.
 Owen Was Her is a third-person atmospheric horror game built in Unreal Engine 5.3 using C++.
 The player is trapped inside the Scarlet Mansion — a haunted estate populated by autonomous entities derived from the U.N.
 Owen figure.
 The game is structured around a **Feed-or-Fight** decision loop: enemies can be pacified through a hunger-state system that transforms their behavior and form, or engaged directly using a limited-ammo weapon set.
 Puzzle progression is tied to entity state, environmental manipulation, and resource management.

-All gameplay systems, enemy AI, environmental design, 3D assets, shaders, and tooling were developed by a single developer.
+All gameplay systems, enemy AI, characters, shaders, and tooling were developed by a single developer.

 ---